Camp at Athens |

 (1789 - 1801), Watkinsville

 A blockhouse constructed for defense against the Cherokee.
-Became the Eagle Hotel in 1801, and still exists near the courthouse.
+Became the Eagle Tavern in 1801.
+The present structure near the courthouse was built in 1820 and has been restored to the period.
+Eagle Tavern state marker

 NEED MORE INFO: Garrison Creek in Banks County.